 Many will recall the rarely used 6K mark awarded by Kerrang back in ’86 but even that rating does this legendary release a disservice…this one truly does go up to 11!

-Honourable mention: Flotsam & Jetsam’s follow-up, No Place For Disgrace, is another stone-cold classic from a band who, 35 years later, are still delivering the goods!
+Honourable mention: Flotsam & Jetsam’s follow-up, No Place For Disgrace, is another stone-cold classic from a band who, over 35 years later, are still delivering the goods!

 Metal Church – The Dark (1986)

 Combining traditional metal with thrash, Metal Church had a powerhouse frontman in the shape of David Wayne and riffs most bands would skin their own mothers for.
 Their self titled debut is an undisputed classic and follow-up, The Dark, also hit the same heady heights!

 Featuring all-time ‘Church’ classics “Ton Of Bricks”, “Start The Fire”, the intimidating power ballad – and minor hit – that was “Watch The Children Pray” and the creepy title track, The Dark may have been one of the more melodic thrash releases of ’86 but it was also one of the finest and the most accomplished.